Call for a Free Review with Our Burn Attorneys in Texas: (888) 493-1629

 Inhalation Injuries Caused by Fires & Explosions

 As explained above, one injury closely related to burns is an inhalation injury.
-Fires where the victim breathes in particles in the air and toxic fumes commonly cause this.
+Fires, where the victim breathes in particles in the air and toxic fumes, commonly cause this.
 It can not only damage the victim's eyes but can cause significant damage to their respiratory system—most significantly their lungs.
-If the victim previously suffered from chronic heart or lung disease, exposure to these toxic items can severely aggravate their preexisting condition.
+If the victim previously suffered from chronic heart or lung disease, exposure to these toxic items can severely aggravate their pre-existing condition.
+Recognizing the signs of inhalation injuries early can be crucial in limiting long-term damage.

 Inhalation injuries typically occur in one of three ways: